elsahib/GroupProject/README.md

 <a name="testing"></a>
 ## Testing
 The Testing for the application was done using pytest module.
-It tests the different microservices used including:
+It tests the different microservices used for the application:
 - the random number generator
 - random text generator
 - prize generator